8 Reasons Your Music-Marketing Isn’t Working

 Beware of the websites making grand promises to get you hordes of new followers.
 If it sounds too good to be true, it almost certainly is: the thousands of followers and views they’re selling are likely fake, and a total waste of money.
 Record labels expect artists to have a real, significant online following before they’ll consider offering them a record deal, and they’re experts are sorting authentic fans from the fake ones.

 If you’ve got a hundred thousand followers on Instagram, but only two comments on each photo, it’s obvious that you’ve paid for fake followers.
 Spare yourself the expense and disappoint by focusing on raising your profile genuinely, rather than forking out for useless fakes — or you’ll risk being seen as unprofessional and desperate.

-Do you have any tried and tested self-promotion tips?
+Do you have any tried and tested music promotion tips?

-We would love to hear about them in the comments below!
+We would love to hear about your music marketing experiences (good and bad) in the comments below!